sneakysneak/docs/pages/connector-authentication/mondaydotcom_setup.md

 6. Copy your token

-> Note: You can regenerate a new token at any time.
+> You can regenerate a new token at any time.
 Doing so will cause the existing one to expire.

 ### Board ID